Marketing KPIs are the lifeblood of any marketing organization.

 - To drive lead generation through your blog, focus on leads generated by each article

-To wrap this point up, it’s about focusing on the KPIs that directly reflect the progress you’re making toward your marketing goals, not just the most apparent sign of success.
+Focus on the KPIs that directly reflect the progress you’re making toward your marketing goals, not just the most apparent sign of success.

-#2 – Set your metrics
+#2: Set metrics

 Draw on your marketing goals to shape your metrics by matching KPIs to your targets.

-#3 – Target marketing campaigns to KPIs
+#3: Target marketing campaigns to KPIs

-Having noticed extra sales in summer clothing since the heatwave was announced, Missguided reacted instantly with promotional marketing personalized to this trend.
+Missguided, a UK-based online clothing retailer recently jumped on a weather trend, capitalizing on an upcoming heatwave.
+Having noticed extra sales in summer clothing since the heatwave was announced, the team at Missguided reacted instantly with weather-based (personalized) campaigns.

-If you’re unsure about your branding, or which products customers would like, try A/B testing landing pages, emails, ads, and social media campaigns.
-Monitor the important KPIs to see which provide the best ROI.
+If you’re unsure about your branding or which products customers would like, start by A|B testing landing pages, emails, ads, and social media campaigns.
+Monitor the important KPIs to see which provides the best ROI.

 Marketing KPI examples to track